alexkratzer/autohomestack/docs/level_field/light_control.md

 Since there are long distances we use 24V.

-Assumption the wellness-area white leds have 9,6 watt per meter: 9,6w/m * 16m = ~150 watt total.
+Assumption the wellness-area white leds have 19,2 watt per meter: 19,2w * 15m = ~300 watt total.

-The power supply is divided between two cables = ~75 watt + about 20% reserve = ~90 watt.
+The power supply is divided between two cables = ~150 watt.

-With cable cross section 0,75mm² leads to ~5% voltage drop (which is ok).
+With a cable cross section of 1.00mm² this leads to ~5% voltage drop (which is okay).

+### Led Stripe

+For the ceiling I have selected a Stripe with white and warm-white LEDs:

+* 240 SMD LEDs / meter

+* Chipsatz 2216

+* Power per meter: 19,2 Watt (7,9 W / Chip)

+* Light flux: 1680 Lumen/m

 ### Summary